graphql-java/graphql-java-page/documentation/batching.md

 } as DataFetcher
 ```

 By opting in to Chained DataLoaders, GraphQL Java will also calculate when to dispatch "delayed" DataLoaders.

-The default value for the time to wait for these "delayed" DataLoaders is 500,000ns (`DEFAULT_BATCH_WINDOW_NANO_SECONDS_DEFAULT`).
-If you like, you can configure your own batch window via the method `delayedDataLoaderBatchWindowSize` in `GraphQLUnusualConfiguration.DataloaderConfig`.

-Note that the case, where one DataLoader depends on another DataLoader all within the same DataFetcher, is unaffected by this batch window configuration.
-This window configuration only changes how long to wait for the "delayed" DataLoader case, where a DataLoader depends on another async task.
+These "delayed" DataLoaders will be enqueued for dispatch after the async task completes.